Double Closing: A Real Estate Investment Strategy You Need To Know

 Share:

 One way to get involved in real estate investing is to act as a wholesaler of properties.
-The advantage is that you can connect sellers with buyers while earning a profit as a sort of finder’s fee for yourself.
-Moreover, there is less risk for you because you’re not holding the property long-term.
+You can benefit by connecting buyers and sellers, while generating an income – like a finder’s fee – for yourself.
+Moreover, you face less risk because you’re not holding the property long-term.

-One obstacle to a successful real estate wholesaling transaction is juggling relationships between the original seller and your end buyer.
-One way to navigate that is to do a double closing where the transactions are handled separately between you and the seller and again between you and the end buyer.
+A common obstacle to a successful real estate wholesale transaction is juggling your relationship with both the original seller and your buyer.
+One way to navigate the situation is with a double closing where the transactions are handled separately.

-Double closing can be an excellent real estate strategy for investors willing to purchase a real estate property in their name and sell the property as-is in under 30 days.
-Real estate investors often choose to double close in order to keep their capital gains under wraps from both the seller and end buyer.
+Double closing can be an excellent real estate strategy for investors willing to purchase a real estate property in their name.
+Real estate investors often utilize a double close to keep their profits private from both the seller and the buyer.

 See What You Qualify For